Omegapoint/defence-in-depth/README.md

 https://www.manning.com/books/secure-by-design

-The repo also contains a token seervice for demo and education purposes built with Duende Identity Server:
+The repo also contains a token service for demo and education purposes built with Duende Identity Server:

 https://github.com/DuendeSoftware/IdentityServer